 When life gets stressful self-care can get pushed to the back burner.
 However, the less we care for ourselves, the less we’ll have to give.
-Yoga is a simple and free way to manage stress that anyone can do.
+Yoga for stress management is a simple and free way to manage stress that anyone can do.
 It can be as simple as breathing exercises all the way up to complicated, challenging poses.
 What’s important is to connect your mind and body and find some balance.

 When we’re under stress for long periods of time, it starts to affect our bodies.
 Yoga can be a great way to release stress that is manifesting as sore muscles, fatigue and ignored emotions.